tjibbevanderlaan/chromeos-filesystem-sftp/docs/code_structure.md

 * [/app/images](https://github.com/yoichiro/chromeos-filesystem-sftp/tree/master/app/images) - This directory has some image files.
 * [/app/scripts](https://github.com/yoichiro/chromeos-filesystem-sftp/tree/master/app/scripts) - There are some JavaScript files.
 * [/app/styles](https://github.com/yoichiro/chromeos-filesystem-sftp/tree/master/app/styles) - There is one css style sheet definition file.
-* [/app/nacl_src](https://github.com/yoichiro/chromeos-filesystem-sftp/tree/master/app/nacl_src) - This directory has some C++ code of NaCl module which is using libssh2 C library to communcate SSH2 Server with SFTP protocol.
+* [/app/nacl_src](https://github.com/yoichiro/chromeos-filesystem-sftp/tree/master/app/nacl_src) - This directory has some C++ code of NaCl module which is using libssh2 C library to communicator SSH2 Server with SFTP protocol.
 * [/test](https://github.com/yoichiro/chromeos-filesystem-sftp/tree/master/test) - Currently, all files are garbage...
 * [/docs](https://github.com/yoichiro/chromeos-filesystem-sftp/tree/master/docs) - Currently, there is one image file which is referenced by the README.md file.
 * [/psd](https://github.com/yoichiro/chromeos-filesystem-sftp/tree/master/psd) - There are some image files.